edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * A manifest _MUST_ have an id, and it _MUST_ be the http(s) URI at which the manifest is published.
+    * A manifest _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which the manifest is published.
-    * A sequence _MAY_ have an id.
+    * A sequence _MAY_ have an id and _MUST NOT_ have more than one.
-    * A canvas _MUST_ have an id, and it _MUST_ be an http(s) URI.
+    * A canvas _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
 The canvas's JSON representation _SHOULD_ be published at that URI.
-    * A content resource _MUST_ have an id unless it is embedded in the response, and it _MUST_ be the http(s) URI at which the resource is published.
+    * A content resource _MUST_ have exactly one id unless it is embedded in the response, and it _MUST_ be the http(s) URI at which the resource is published.
+    * A collection _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.

 @type
 :   The type of the resource.
 For the resource types defined by this specification, the value of `@type` will be described in the sections below.
 For content resources, the type may be drawn from other vocabularies.
 Recommendations for basic types such as image, text or audio are also given in the sections below.

     Usage:
     {: .usage}
-    * All resources _MUST_ have a type specified.
+    * All resources _MUST_ have at least one type specified.

 format
 :   The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.

     Usage:
     {: .usage}
-    * A manifest, sequence or canvas _MUST NOT_ have a format.
-    * A content resource _MAY_ have a format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
+    * A content resource _MAY_ have exactly one format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
+    * All other resources _MUST NOT_ have a format.

     _N.B._ This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.